Azure/Cloud-Native/website/blog-cnny/2023-02-10/index.md

 ## Setup Notation

-Notation is the command-line interface for the CNCF Notary projet.
+Notation is the command-line interface for the CNCF Notary project.
 You'll use it to digitally sign the _api_ and _web_ container images for the eShopOnWeb application.

 Run the following commands to download and install the NotationCli: